 A nice photo starts with an idea.
 That is why it is always good to know an area up front.
 So, put on your walking shoes and start exploring the woods in your area.
 Discover the fauna and flora of that area.
 Visiting, revisiting and reading about it will help you discover the multiple possibilities.
 We need to notice the different moods at different times and weather conditions.

-Ansel Adams already said, “Composition is knowing where to stand “, and precisely that can be challenging in the middle of a dense forest.
+Ansel Adams already said, “Composition is knowing where to stand “, and precisely, that can be challenging in the middle of a dense forest.
 Not every forest is as suitable for a good photo.

 Trees, shrubs or ferns block the sight, and fallen trees or branches scattered all over the place create messy pictures.
 Many forests are chaotic by definition.
 When the scene is too cluttered, it becomes more challenging to compose.
 We must learn to see through the chaos of the woodland and create some order in our picture.
 When we are on the spot, our brains will probably filter out all this clutter.
 But our camera registers everything, which will distract us from the beauty we want to express.
 Simplicity will be the key to success.
-We must learn to look different when we are chasing photographs in the forest.
+We must learn to look different when chasing photographs in the forest.

 Lone trees in the open can easily be isolated, but in this case, we cannot speak about woodland photography.